Subscriber and publisher integration guides.

 Live SSE connects30 request(s) per 60 second(s), per authenticated subscriber.

-Subscription writes24 request(s) per 60 second(s), per authenticated subscriber.
+Favorite writes24 request(s) per 60 second(s), per authenticated subscriber.

 Publisher control writes30 request(s) per 60 second(s), per approved publisher account.